vtripathi04/MangaCli/README.md

 How to Use:
 - Run Script

-- Write the name of manga you want to read
+- Type the name of the manga you want to read

 - Select the manga using its index number from the query results

 - Chapter List will appear

-- Select the chapter you want to read by typing the index number of the chapter (use chapter title to figure out which chapter)
+- Select the chapter you want to read by typing the index number of the chapter (use chapter title to figure out which chapter you are selecting)

 - You'll be redirected to manganelo website to the specified chapter